Effective Communication: A Q&A with Lead Faculty Karen Wilkinson

-Karen Wilkinson is the communication lead faculty for Southern New Hampshire University's College of Online and Continuing Education.
+Karen Wilkinson is the communication lead faculty for Southern New Hampshire University Online.
 She is also an instructor in SNHU's online graduate communication program.
 Wilkinson previously taught communication courses at the undergraduate level online for SNHU.
 We recently had an opportunity to connect with her, to learn more about her background, SNHU's online communication degree program and the importance of effective messaging.

 How long have you been at SNHU?